opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 21:30:18.999 [opensearch[extension][transport_worker][T#6]] TRACE org.opensearch.transport.TransportService.tracer - [3][internal:discovery/extensions] sent response
 ```

-It is important that the OpenSearch SDK Java is already up and running on a seperate process prior to starting OpenSearch, since extension discovery occurs only if the OpenSearch SDK Java is already listening on a pre-defined port.
-Once discovery is complete and the data transfer connection between both nodes has been established, OpenSearch and the OpenSearch SDK Java will now be able to comminicate.
+It is important that the OpenSearch SDK for Java is already up and running on a seperate process prior to starting OpenSearch, since extension discovery occurs only if the OpenSearch SDK for Java is already listening on a pre-defined port.
+Once discovery is complete and the data transfer connection between both nodes has been established, OpenSearch and the OpenSearch SDK for Java will now be able to comminicate.

 ## Run Tests